the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

   This can be done by setting the "maximum number of parallel threads" (in TVB settings) to the same value as the number of cores.

 - **Memory** -
-  For a single simulation 8GB of RAM should be sufficient but 16GB are recommended.
+  For a single simulation 8GB of RAM should be sufficient for region level simulations, but 16GB are recommended, especially if you are to run complex simulations.

 - **Disk space** is also important, as simulating only 10 ms on surface level will occupy 280MB of disk space.
 A minimum of 50GB of space per user is a rough approximation.

-- 32 bit packages will work fine, also when running on a 64 bit architecture.
+- For Linux and Mac, we are only supporting x64 architectures.
+  Due to licensing and packaging, for Windows we are currently distributing an x32 package.
   Please take note that some simulations on surface level might require more memory that 32 bit programs can address, at which point the TVB software will notify you about this with a "Memory Error".
+  So for complex operations, on Windows, you might need to install TVB from sources (see our repositories on GitHub), but this requires separate installation of Python x64 and all the other TVB dependencies.

 - Optional **MatLab or Octave** -
   A special feature in TVB is utilizing functions from the Brain Connectivity Toolbox.